GeorgeTasop/pq-certs-scripts/README.md

 ## Prerequisites

 These scripts assume that OQS's fork of [OpenSSL](https://github.com/open-quantum-safe/openssl) is already installed in your system.
-If not, follow the [intructions](https://github.com/open-quantum-safe/openssl#quickstart) from their repository.
+If not, follow the instructions provided [here](install_openssl_pq.md) OR follow the [intructions](https://github.com/open-quantum-safe/openssl#quickstart) from the original repository.

 ## Usage